VirtualOilCake/Shinamai/README.md

 "It can't be...
 How can this happen to me..."

 Xiaohua tried to calm herself down and think of a solution.
-She started to search the internet and found out that there are people who experienced the same thing as her.

-"Maybe I should talk to them and see if they have any advice..."

-And so Xiaohua started her journey to find a way to change back to her original self.
+"Oh-ha-yo-!
+Onee-chan!" the door is opened by someone.

+"Wait...I...I still haven't.
+No, I mean..."

+"Hohh... hohh, hohh."
+Xiaohua is confused and stutters while trying to explain.

+"Onee-chan, it's lunch time already!
+Come quickly, I'm getting hungry!"

+Xiaohua finally realized that she is now in Japan.
+She has no choice but to accept her new identity.

+"Ohayo, I'm coming!"

+Xiaohua takes a deep breath and accept her new identity as a Japanese.
+She is now ready to start her new life.